tmtsoftware/csw/docs/src/main/services/alarm.md

 ## setSeverity

-Used to set the severity of given alarm in the alarm store
+Sets the severity of the given alarm.
+It is important that component devs keep refreshing the severity by setting it at a regular interval for all it's alarms, so that it does not get marked as `Disconnected` after a specific time.

 Scala
 :   @@snip [AlarmClientExampleTest.scala](../../../../examples/src/main/scala/csw/services/alarm/AlarmServiceClientExampleApp.scala) { #setSeverity-scala }